cobolt-lasers/pycobolt/README.md

-# pycobolt-external
+# pycobolt

-A CoboltLaser package for external use (to eventually be integrated with pypi).
-Please, do not forget to include changes from here into the internal package as well.
+A CoboltLaser package for for customer use